zee-german/zee-german/README.md

 - 👋 Hi, I’m @zee-german
-- 👀 I’m interested in all things that make the world go rounder
+- 👀 I’m interested in all things techy and shiny
+- ⌨ I write a lot of React and JavaScript code (mostly gatsby for SSG)
 - 🌱 I’m currently learning rust, go and elixir

 <!---